-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 80 governing prothrombin time (PT) testing, with an effective date of March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 80, the national coverage determination governing prothrombin time (PT) testing, effective March 7, 2026.
+Here's what billing teams need to know.

 Field Detail